hdrhbbu1/www/pages/articles/2017-05-13-becoming-disabled/index.md

 I flew over the handlebars while my lower extremities were tangled in the frame.
 My rheumatologist at the time dismissed it after a few Xrays, and refused to investigate further.
 Never one to quit, I recovered on my own and continued to ride Chicago streets.

-As it grew progressively worse, I started wearing knee braces and limiting my walking.
+As the pain grew progressively worse, I started wearing knee braces and limiting my walking.
 During September, I attended one Startup Week event, but the walking required to attend others was prohibitive.